grafana/grafana/docs/sources/alerting/manage-notifications/manage-contact-points/configure-integrations.md

 | Severity        | Level for dynamic notifications, default is `critical` |
 | Custom Details  | Additional details about the event                     |

 The `CustomDetails` field is an object containing arbitrary key-value pairs.
-The user-defined details get merged with the ones we use by default.
+The user-defined details are merged with the ones we use by default.

 Our default values for `CustomDetails` are: